 - 1 cup finely shredded colby jack cheese

 - tortilla chips, cilantro, lime wedges, avocado for serving

 - Turn Instant Pot on to the saute function.
 Saute onions and bell pepper, about 5 minutes.
 Add in spices and saute for 1 minute-- to bring out their flavors.
 Turn off saute function.

 - Place whole chicken breasts on top, and add in both cans of green chilies, diced tomatoes, tomato sauce, black beans, corn, chicken stock, and salt.

 - Turn on Instant Pot to High pressure for 8 minutes.
 When the time is up, allow to natural release.

 - Once the pressure has been released, remove chicken from pot and shred with a fork (it should shred very easily).
-Place chicken back into the pot, along with softened cream cheese.
+Place chicken back into the pot, along with softened cream cheese and shredded cheese.
 Stir until everything is well combined.

 - Serve with crushed tortilla chips, cilantro, avocado, and a squeeze of fresh lime.